Every New Year’s Eve, since some years back now, I together with some other food- and wine interested friends meet up to do some home cooking.

 I had Riussec in favor of the d’Yquem (even though the latter one, in the 2001 vintage, is one of the best wines I have had, all categories included).

-The Petit Fours were my responsibility and it took easily was the most time-consuming part I did for this dinner.
+The Petit Fours were my responsibility and it easily was the most time-consuming part I did for this dinner.
 One reason was the macarons, that took a little bit more time than expected.
-However, it was the chocolate part that by margin took the longest time to do.
-The main cause for this was that I did the chocolate regarding the bean-to-bar concept, which mean I started with the raw Criollo cacao beans:
+However, it was the chocolate part that, by margin, took the longest time to do.
+The main cause for this was that I did the chocolate regarding the bean-to-bar concept, which mean I started with raw (Criollo) cacao beans: